 Step 1: Exfoliate using a chemical exfoliator

-Exfoliation should be an essential step in all beauty routines, but if you have oily skin it’s a must as it’ll help rid your face of any dirt, debris or dead skin that’s blocking your pores.
+Exfoliation should be an essential step in all beauty routines, but if you have oily skin it’s a must as it’ll help remove any dirt, debris or dead skin blocking your pores.
 Although Dr. Dennis Gross insists that you should “avoid harsh scrubs and over-drying skin as this will result in your skin increasing its own natural production of oil to compensate for the dryness caused by products, further exasperating the problem.”

 Instead, opt for a chemical exfoliator, which is an enzyme or acid-based formula that penetrates deep into the skin, dissolving and dislodging dead skin.
 Dr. Dennis Gross recommends salicylic acid as a must-have ingredient for oily skin, “It’s oil soluble so it’s able to deeply penetrate and unclog oil-ridden pores.”
 It’s also anti-inflammatory and antibacterial so it’ll help stamp out any acne bacteria in the skin.